lola-tech/graphql-kimera/packages/graphql-kimera-docs/docs/getting-started.md

 ### Allow large teams to better coordinate

-In larger teams, frontend developers can negotiate changes to the schema with the backend developers and then quickly add mocks for the changes in a Kimera version of the server while the backend team gets to implementing the changes.
+In larger teams, frontend developers can negotiate schema changes with the backend developers and then quickly add mocks for the changes in a Kimera version of the server while the backend team gets to implementing the changes.

 ### Improve testing in frontend applications that use GraphQL

 Using Kimera allows you to customize query responses by defining a single scenario as opposed to exhaustively mocking each query response, which is extremely useful for large component trees where queries are used at different levels of the component hierarchy.
-You can see an [example of a React app using Kimera for testing](/TODO) in the GitHub repository.